 (iii) Upon request of the manufacturer, the Executive Officer may approve an alternate engine selection criterion in lieu of a criterion described in sections (c)(2)(A) and (c)(2)(C)(i) above.

 a.
-The manufacturer may request Executive Officer approval to procure an engine that has mileage that is below 70 percent of the certified full useful life mileage in lieu of the criterion in section (c)(2)(C)(i)c. above.
-The Executive Officer shall approve the use of the engine upon determining that the manufacturer-submitted plan demonstrates that the engine will produce equivalent results to an engine with mileage that is between 70 to 100 percent of the certified full useful life mileage.
-The plan may involve the manufacturer operating the vehicle to accumulate more mileage on the engine, requesting a extension in the deadline set forth in section (c)(3)(A) below to allow for more mileage accumulation on the engine, and/or providing data showing operating hours-to-mileage equivalency.
+The manufacturer may request Executive Officer approval to procure an engine that has mileage that is below the percentage of the certified full useful life mileage specified in section (c)(2)(C)(i)c. above.
+The Executive Officer shall approve the use of the engine upon determining that the manufacturer-submitted plan demonstrates that the engine will produce equivalent results to an engine with mileage that meets the percentage of the certified full useful life mileage specified in section (c)(2)(C)(i)c.
+The plan may involve the manufacturer operating the vehicle to accumulate more mileage on the engine, requesting an extension in the deadline set forth in section (c)(3)(A) below to allow for more mileage accumulation on the engine, and/or providing data showing operating hours-to-mileage equivalency.
 The plan may not involve the manufacturer operating the engine on a dynamometer to accumulate operating hours for the purposes of showing operating hours-to-mileage equivalency.

 * * * *